reuixiy/hugo-theme-meme/README.md

 Actually, the reason I developed MemE is simply because I want to migrate [my blog](https://io-oi.me/) from [Hexo](https://hexo.io/) to Hugo smoothly.
 So I started to research Hugo’s documentation and google everything.
 In the end, I did it!

-Since my previous Hexo blog theme is based on [NexT](https://github.com/theme-next/hexo-theme-next), MemE inherits some of NexT’s layout and style.
+Since my previous Hexo blog theme is based on [NexT](https://github.com/theme-next/hexo-theme-next), MemE inherits some of NexT’s layouts and styles.

 For the code I have referenced, I have indicated the source in the code.
 And I will add a full list here later.